-SOCI 344 | GENDER AND SOCIETY (3-0-3) Prerequisite: ENGL 102, SOCI 201 | Upon demand
+SOCI 344 | GENDER AND SOCIETY (3-0-3)

 This course examines the ways in which various societies and cultures within those societies influence the gender roles of their members.
 Course discussion involves how concepts of 'masculinity' and 'femininity' are determined.
 Gender stereotypes, differences and similarities, limitations, and their impact on areas of culture are also explored.